cswesh/cswesh.github.io/_posts/2023-08-05-top-api-architecture-in-2023.md

 gRPC is often used in various architectural styles, such as microservices, where services need to communicate efficiently and asynchronously.
 It can also be used in event-driven architectures and scenarios where real-time communication and efficient data exchange are important.

 Overall, gRPC is a powerful technology that provides a modern and efficient way to design and implement APIs for distributed systems, making it a popular choice for building high-performance and scalable applications.

-## Here's how MQTT works within an API architecture

-1. **Publisher**:
-   A device or application acting as a publisher generates data or events and publishes them to specific MQTT topics.
-Topics serve as channels through which data is distributed.

-2. **Broker**:
-   The MQTT broker is a central messaging server that manages the communication between publishers and subscribers.
-It receives published messages and routes them to the appropriate subscribers based on their topic subscriptions.
-The broker is responsible for maintaining the message queues and ensuring reliable delivery.

-3. **Subscriber**:
-   Subscribers are devices or applications that are interested in receiving messages related to specific topics.
-They subscribe to topics on the MQTT broker, and the broker forwards published messages to all relevant subscribers.

-4. **Message Delivery**:
-   Messages published by a publisher are delivered to all subscribers that have subscribed to the corresponding topic.
-Subscribers can process the received messages as needed, which might involve updating data, triggering actions, or sending notifications.

-Key features of MQTT include:

-- **Quality of Service (QoS) Levels**: MQTT offers different levels of message delivery assurance, ranging from "at most once" (fire and forget) to "at least once" (guaranteed delivery) and "exactly once" (guaranteed once-only delivery).

-- **Retained Messages**: Publishers can send retained messages to specific topics, ensuring that new subscribers receive the most recent message published on that topic immediately upon subscription.

-- **Last Will and Testament (LWT)**: Clients can set a "last will" message that the broker will publish if the client unexpectedly disconnects, helping other clients detect the client's status.

-- **Low Overhead**: MQTT is designed to be lightweight, making it suitable for resource-constrained devices and networks with limited bandwidth.

-While MQTT itself is not an API architecture style, it can be used in conjunction with other architectural styles, such as microservices or event-driven architecture, to facilitate real-time communication and data exchange between components or devices.
-It's particularly well-suited for scenarios involving IoT devices, sensors, and applications that require efficient and reliable messaging over constrained networks.

 [Reference from Postman Report 2023](https://www.postman.com/state-of-api/api-technologies/#api-technologies)